- provides professional services

 - Procurement.
 Find latest tenders advertised and tenders awarded, tender procedures and information on the process to register as service provider for GCIS.

-- Ministry to which GCIS reports, namely the Minister in the Office of The Presidency.
+- Ministry to which GCIS reports, namely the Minister of Communications.
 Information is provided on the relevant minister, including contact information, a short profile and speeches and statements.